illy777/project_lab/README.md

 poetry add <package-name>(optional verion restrictions)
 ````

-- The dependency setup of the project is saved in the *poetry.lock* file.
+- The dependency setup of the project is saved in the ```poetry.lock``` file.
 This can be done as following:
 ````commandline
 poetry lock
 ````

 > [!TIP]
-> The poetry.lock file should be committed into git.
+> The poetry.lock file can be committed into git.
 Because these locked dependencies are used for installation and
 > make the setup reproducible.

 ## Authors